jcorporation/myMPD/README.md

 ------------------
 - cmake >= 3.4
 - libasan3: for debug builds only
-- Java: to minify files
+- Java: to minify files (optional)
 - Perl: to create translation files

 Quick Build Instructions